 Sealing the Door Frame with Acoustic Caulk

-Acoustic caulk fills small cracks and gaps around the door frame.
-Apply the caulk neatly along the edges and corners to create an airtight seal.
-This method is particularly effective for older door installations.
+Acoustic caulk fills small cracks and gaps around the door frame, creating an airtight seal.
+This is particularly effective for older door installations where gaps may have developed over time.

 Adding Mass-Loaded Vinyl (MLV)